neos/neos-development-collection/Neos.Neos/Documentation/UserGuide/UserInterfaceBasics.rst

    :alt: navigate
    :scale: 30 %

-Using the Navigate component you can conveniently find your way through your contents.
+Using the Navigate component you can conveniently find your way through your content.
 See '4.
 The Page tree'.
 Pressing the ``navigate``-button opens and closes the left panel with `page tree` and `structure tree`.

 3. The Edit/Preview Panel
 -------------------------